willyiamyu/milvus_cibr/README.md

 I really enjoyed doing this project, as I have never really quite done anything like this.
 Another idea I had was to use Word2Vec embeddings and visualize them, which I hope to try in the future.

-Feedback for Milvus:

 The only difficulty I found was through connecting the server.
 I could only connect to the server through a Dockerized environment, so maybe noting that in the documentation would be good.
-Documentation was very clear and I didn't have trouble after that, but I did have to reshape my data a few times to comply with the parameters.
+The documentation was very clear and I didn't have trouble after that, but I did have to reshape my data a few times to comply with the parameters.

 Use cases:
 Recommendation engines (products, news articles, etc)